gmoorec/Seeed-Studio-XIAO-SAMD21-Dual-Temperature-Sensor/README.md

 -  Use instructions from [FanControl Wiki](https://github.com/Rem0o/FanControl.Releases/wiki/Plugins#requirements).
 -  Set environment variable SENSOR_COM_PORT to whichever com port your trinket is connected to
 -  Profit.

+## PART 6.
+The Future

+- Considering that the ultimate goal is to manage coolant temps, perhaps a Delta between a set Temperature (max operating range as stated by the manufacturer, or your max liquid temperature) and the current water temperature could yield a more efficient outcome.
+As the gap narrows, fans spin faster.
+- Design and print a small case that protects the electronics, and helps place the controller inside the PC case (either double sided tape or